Liver Stiffness Measurement

 Liver Scan Direct offers liver scarring assessment using the FibroScan®, a non-invasive device that measures liver stiffness using Vibration-Controlled Transient Elastography (VCTE®).
 VCTE® involves transmission of a mechanical impulse to the liver and measurement of its speed of passage.
 As scarred livers are stiff, the wave travels faster in patients with liver fibrosis.

-Over 300 studies have confirmed the accuracy of the FibroScan® for evaluating fibrosis compared with biopsy, which was previously the only method to assess liver scarring.
-However, biopsy is invasive and may cause complications including pain (1 in 5 patients), bleeding (1 in 1,000) and death (1 in 10,000).
-As a result of its non-invasive nature and accuracy, the FibroScan has become a standard means of assessing liver scarring in Canada, where it received Health Canada approval in 2009.
+Over 300 studies have confirmed the accuracy of the FibroScan® for evaluating fibrosis compared with biopsy, which was previously the only method to assess liver scarring (see below).
+Results from these studies enable translation of the liver stiffness measured by FibroScan® into an estimated stage of liver fibrosis with very good accuracy.
+Importantly, biopsy is invasive and may cause complications including pain (1 in 5 patients), bleeding (1 in 1,000) and death (1 in 10,000).
+As a result of its non-invasive nature and accuracy, the FibroScan has become a standard means of assessing liver scarring in Canada (and globally), where it received Health Canada approval in 2009.
 Liver stiffness measured by the FibroScan® also predicts the risk of liver-related complications.
-In particular, patients with low liver stiffness values have a very low risk of developing liver failure, requiring a liver transplant, or developing liver cancer.
+In particular, many published studies have confirmed that patients with low liver stiffness values based on FibroScan® have a very low risk of developing liver-related complications, including liver failure, requiring a liver transplant, or developing liver cancer.

 * Additional charges may apply at select satellite clinics.